ssidhu1994/Active-Directory-Home-Lab/README.md

 7. <b>Configure NAT and Routing for internet access:</b>  <br/>

-Start by clicking "Add roles and features" > Next x3 > check box "Remote Access".
-Select Routing(It will automatically select first option) > Add features > Install.
+Start by clicking "Add roles and features" > Next x3 > checkbox "Remote Access."
+Select Routing (it will automatically select the first option) > Add Features > Install.
 Click tools from upper right corner > Routing and Remote Access > right-click server name > Configure and Enable Routing and Remote Access.
-Select Network address translation (NAT) > select the IPv4 address which we named earlier to INTERNET.
-Server should have a upwards green arrow and connected to internet
+Select Network address translation (NAT) > select the IPv4 address, which we named earlier to INTERNET.
+The server should have an upward green arrow and be connected to internet.

 ![Screenshot 2024-03-14 170057](https://github.com/ssidhu1994/Active-Directory-Home-Lab/assets/141093027/fdb96cbb-7866-472d-82aa-56af9b639e17)